hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_cluster_customer_managed_key.html.markdown

 * `key_vault_key_id` - (Required) The ID of the Key Vault Key to use for encryption.

 * `log_analytics_cluster_id` - (Required) The ID of the Log Analytics Cluster.
-Changing this forces a new Log Analytics Cluster Custoemr Managed Key to be created.
+Changing this forces a new Log Analytics Cluster Customer Managed Key to be created.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the Log Analytics Cluster Custoemr Managed Key.
+* `id` - The ID of the Log Analytics Cluster Customer Managed Key.

 ## Timeouts